IAL 14: Mars: the Red Planet

 4. The Martians:

-The Martian canals they became in popular conception and some people became convinced they were constructions of intelligent beings: the Martians.
+The Martian canals became a popular conception and some people became convinced they were constructions of intelligent beings: the Martians.

 The most prominent of the believers in Martians was Percival Lowell (1855--1916)---who founded the Lowell Observatory in Flagstaff, Arizona.
 See Lowell in the figure below (local link / general link: percival_lowell.html).